Shrikant Joshi: Career

 Joshi started his profession with Wipro, being employed at the IIM Ahmedabad grounds; he had a long and effective incumbency of 13 years from 1983 to 1996.
 He was one of the founders of Wipro Lighting, one of the quickest, developing, lighting arrangement organizations in India.
 He was additionally part of the Wipro Infotech Group and chaired the Marketing Council in the Wipro Corporation.

 At Philips (1996–2000), he had acquired the title Internationally Certified Auditor for the Philips Leadership Labs & Philips Quality Award.
 He conducted numerous peerless grade audits in China and Singapore and was also an assessor for their Leadership labs.

 During his tenure at Sify (2000–2006), the company proceeded to transform into the biggest cyber cafe franchisee working in India under his leadership.
 Their home endorser base reached over 1,00,000 subscribers.
 Sify was the initial organization to launch high-quality internet telephony in India with its principal goal to make universal calls reasonable for customers.
 He collaborated with the Indian Institute of Banking to direct their professional examination online at Sify iWays.

 He also briefly worked at Heinz (2000–2001), where he effectively helped familiarize the well-known Heinz Tomato Ketchup across India.

+Currently, he oversees the operations and strategic direction of L&T Realty and L&T Edutech.
+He is also a member of the Group HR Council, contributing to HR transformation initiatives across the L&T Group.
+In addition, he provides strategic guidance to the Corporate Communication & Marketing Council and plays a key role in the brand transformation of L&T. He is also involved in developing a strong leadership pipeline and succession management framework for key roles across the L&T Group.